Some people are naturally frugal. They’re savers. They spend less money and they’re happier for it.

 Frugal people have a plan.
 They know where they’re going.
 They know why they’re frugal.
 They know their values and make financial decisions in line with those values.

-Use budget templates or goal worksheets.
-Whatever it takes – create and implement a financial plan that move your toward spending less and living better.
+Use budget spreadsheets to create and implement a financial plan that move your toward spending less and living better.

 10. Prioritize financial health over “things”